tombra1984/Vancouver_Weather_Predictions/README.md

 # Winnipeg_Weather_Predictions

-This project looks at the historical weather conditions of
+This project looks at the historical weather conditions of the target location.